piroor/popupalt/migration-story.md

 ## Conclusion

 As above, I've successfully migrated my Popup ALT Attribute addon from XUL/XPCOM to WebExtensions.
+(Now it is [just a branch](https://github.com/piroor/popupalt/tree/webextensions) but I'll release it after Firefox 48 is released.)

 Here are reasons why I could do it:

  * It was a bootstrapped addon.